 To build a website, you’ll need both design for the site and development of the site.
 Although some freelancers can do both, the skills for design and development are typically different and you may want to leverage different people for each part of the job.
 Freelance web developers tend to specialize in frontend or backend work.

-Frontend developers tend to focus on the client side – what your users see when they visit your website.
-Backend developers usually focus on the interaction between the server and databases.
+Frontend developers tend to focus on the client-side – what your users see when they visit your website.
+Backend developers usually focus on the interaction between the server and the databases.

 8. Consider the domain but don’t obsess about it.